nicgagliano/Data_mine_us_county/README.md

 The best fit curve is calculated by regressing the counts over time up to a cubic polynomial then the smallest degree polynomial with $$R^2>0.6$$ will be called the best fit curve (since higher polynomials always produce a higher $$R^2$$ value).
 Cases that never achieve the $$0.6$$ threshold will be considered too noisy for us to infer a reasonable slope or acceleration for those counties.

+Here are some examples of household counts that did not reach the 0.6 threshold.

 <image src='R/look_at_bad_fits.png'>

 We cluster the counties based on the normalized features listed above (5 features per count so 10 features total) with the exception for the best fit curve (remains -1 and 1).
 We evaluate the slope and acceleration at 2022.

 By using k-means clustering, we see 5 clusters as being optimal (see below).
-But this generated a cluster with a single county, Los Angeles, CA. This is clearly an outlier situation so we removed it and fit a 4 cluster k-means.
+But this generated a cluster with a single county, Los Angeles, CA. This is clearly an outlier situation so we removed it and fit a 4 cluster k-means (see `R/cluster.R`).

 <image src='R/kmeans_btwss_by_k_with_LA.png'>